-North Star Academy Charter School of Newark is one of New Jersey's very first charter public schools, and after fifteen years has also become one of its most celebrated.
+North Star Academy Charter School of Newark is one of New Jersey's very first charter public schools, and after more than fifteen years has also become one of its most celebrated.

 North Star Academy, winner of the 2011 National Blue Ribbon Award for Excellence, has recently been featured in the New York Times, Time Magazine, and on PBS.
-We currently serve over 2,800 students in grades K-12 across nine schools: four elementary schools, four middle schools, and a high school.
+We currently serve nearly 3,500 students in grades K-12 across ten schools: five elementary schools, four middle schools, and a high school.

 Teach Like a Champion, written by Uncommon Schools Managing Director Doug Lemov and Driven by Data and Leverage Leadership, written by North Star's Managing Director Paul Bambrick-Santoyo, are now reaching half a million educators nationwide.
 Over 7,000 visitors from Chile to India to Japan to Sweden have visited North Star and are explicitly implementing our instructional systems at their own schools.